Pop Will Eat Itself: Reformation: 2005

-The band reformed to play their first gigs in eight years, in Nottingham, Birmingham, and London in January 2005.
-These gigs were notable for their Instant Live albums, whereby ten minutes after the completion of each gig, double live albums of the performance could be purchased.
+The band reformed to play their first gigs in eight years in Nottingham, Birmingham and London in January 2005.
+Ten minutes after the completion of each gig, double live albums of the performance could be purchased through the Instant Live service.

-The band released a preview of new material called Sonic Noise Byte on 4 November 2005, as a torrent download for members of their official website pweination.
-However, an announcement on the official website in March 2006 confirmed that Mansell and March would no longer be involved in the project due to other work commitments, effectively ending the PWEI reformation.
-The remaining band members continued as Vileevils, and released the tracks "Retro Dreaming" and "Street Fightin" for download via the pweination website.
+The band released a preview of new material called Sonic Noise Byte on 4 November 2005 as a torrent download for members of their official website.
+However, an announcement on the official website in March 2006 confirmed that Mansell and March would no longer be involved in the project because of other work commitments, effectively ending the PWEI reformation.
+The remaining band members continued as Vileevils and released the tracks "Retro Dreaming" and "Street Fightin" for download through the website.

-A secret, one-night PWEI reunion was scheduled to happen at the Vileevils show at Stourbridge Rock Cafe on 9 June 2007, but was foiled when Mansell was unable to obtain a visa in time to fly back to the UK.
-March still appeared at the show, and after the Vileevils set they played the planned PWEI songs, without Mansell.
+A secret, one-night PWEI reunion was scheduled for the Vileevils show at Stourbridge Rock Cafe on 9 June 2007, but was foiled when Mansell was unable to obtain a visa in time to return to the UK.
+March appeared at the show, and, after the Vileevils set, they played the planned PWEI songs without Mansell.

-Vileevils performed their final live date in December 2008 supporting Ned's Atomic Dustbin, before recording an unreleased album, which was cancelled prior to release in 2010.
-Some songs from this record were re-recorded for the 2011 Pop Will Eat Itself album New Noise Designed By A Sadist.
+Vileevils performed their final live date in December 2008 supporting Ned's Atomic Dustbin before recording an unreleased album, which was cancelled prior to release in 2010.
+Some songs from this record were rerecorded for the 2011 Pop Will Eat Itself album New Noise Designed by a Sadist.